menu

 Demographics

-In terms of college education, Brantley is nearly on par with the US average for all cities of 21.84%: 19.13% of adults 25 and older in Brantley have a bachelor's degree or advanced degree.
+In terms of college education, Brantley is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.14% of adults 25 and older in the town have at least a bachelor's degree.

 Brantley is an extremely ethnically-diverse town.
 The people who call Brantley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brantley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brantley include English, African, Irish, German, and Norwegian.
+Important ancestries of people in Brantley include English, Irish, African, German, and Scottish.

 The most common language spoken in Brantley is English.
 Other important languages spoken here include Tagalog and Italian.